THIS DATE IN HISTORY: March 5

 Video: CBJ@PHI: Gudas nets his second goal of the game

-On the same night, the Anaheim Ducks defeat the Los Angeles Kings 3-2 at Staples Center for their record 11th consecutive win.
+On the same night, the Anaheim Ducks defeat the Los Angeles Kings 3-2 at Staples Center for their team-record 11th consecutive win.
 The Ducks improve to 18-1-1 in a 20-game stretch that moves them first place in the Pacific Division less than two months after trailing the Kings by 16 points.
 Bruce Boudreau of the Ducks becomes the fastest coach to 400 NHL wins (400-186-77).